alexpalms/deeprl-counter-uav-swarm/README.md

 ## Evaluation and Results

-To run a single inference episode and visualize or evaluate a specific policy (e.g., DeepRL, Classic, or Random), use the `inference.py` script.
+To run a single inference episode and visualize or evaluate a specific policy (e.g., DeepRL, Classic, or Random), use the `evaluate` command of the CLI.
 This allows you to observe the agent's behavior and performance in the environment.
 For example, to run a single episode with the DeepRL policy and rendering enabled, use:
 ```
-python inference.py --policy deeprl --n_episodes 1 --seed 42
+uv run rl-cuas-cli evaluate --policy deeprl --n_episodes 1 --seed 42
 ```
 You can change the `--policy` argument to `classic` or `random` to evaluate other policies.
 Use the `--no_render` flag to disable visualization and speed up evaluation.

-For a comprehensive comparison of all policies and automatic generation of evaluation figures and metrics, use the `comparative_evaluation.py` script.
-This script runs multiple episodes for each policy, aggregates the results, and produces all relevant plots and summary tables for damage, tracking, and weapon utilization:
+For a comprehensive comparison of all policies and automatic generation of evaluation figures and metrics, use the `compare` command of the CLI.
+This runs multiple episodes for each policy, aggregates the results, and produces all relevant plots and summary tables for damage, tracking, and weapon utilization:
 ```
-python comparative_evaluation.py --n_episodes 100 --seeds 10 20 30 42 50
+uv run rl-cuas-cli compare --n_episodes 100 --seeds 10 20 30 42 50
 ```
 The script will save the results and figures in the appropriate folders, allowing for easy analysis and reproducibility of the evaluation.

-The following table and figures are generated using the default parameters of the comparative evaluation script.
+The following table and figures are generated using the default parameters of the `compare` command.
 They provide a comprehensive summary of the main evaluation metrics and and visual comparisons between the different policies.

 | Metric                        | Classical Heuristic | Reinforcement Learning |